 The club used to book weekly guests, and early examples were, Jack & Margaret King, Tommy Dempsey, Tony McCarthy, Rosemary & Hugh Gentleman, Mike Robinson, Dave Phillips, the Stewart Family, Quentin Hood and Dave Brady.
 Apart from regular nights, week end activities were also planned, and included a folk weekend at 1 14th century mansion in Shropshire, a visit to the London Cellar Club at Cecil Sharpe House, and an exchange with a French club at Easter 1965.

 The Club was non profit making and had no rules as it was considered that "all members should know how to behave" .

 The club was run by Pam and Alan until 1965, when they gave up running it to join the group of people forming the Birmingham & Midland Folk Centre.
-During the two years that they ran the club Pam and Alan arranged a number of "concert" style evenings with multiple guests, the programmes of which can be seen in the scans below.
-One was definitely at the Crown, around September 1964 featuring Nadia Cattouse and Ewan McColl/Peggy Seeger.
-The other may have been at the Crown, but the date and venue are not yet confirmed.
-This concert, besides featuring a whole list of Birmingham folk artists, also included Spencer Davies and Steve Winwood, who went on to become world famous.
+During the two years that they ran the club Pam and Alan arranged a number of "concert" style evenings with multiple guests, the programmes of which can be seen in the "Concert" section of the club history.
+Both were held at the Midland Institute one on 26th September 1964 featuring Nadia Cattouse and Ewan McColl/Peggy Seeger.
+The other on 29th February 1964, which besides featuring a whole list of Birmingham folk artists, also included Spencer Davies and Steve Winwood, who went on to become world famous.

 John Swift, Dave Phillips and Tommy Dempsey took over the reins in running the Peanuts in 1965, an article written by John Swift, regarding their running of the club from 1965 to 1967 was printed in The Bradside Magazine and can be seen below.